laravel/wayfinder/readme.md

 show.url(1, options); // "/posts/1?page=2&sort_by=name&q=shirt
 ```

-If you would like to remove a param from the resulting URL, make the value `null` or `undefined`:
+If you would like to remove a parameter from the resulting URL, define the value as `null` or `undefined`:

 ```ts
 import { show } from "@actions/App/Http/Controllers/PostController";